-A 'job function' is a grouping of the major corporate functions across positions at the University involving work that is functionally of the same nature, but requiring different skill and responsibility levels across roles within the particular grouping.
-Within an identified function, there is normally a number of 'job streams' to recognise discipline/professional specialities.
-Where applicable, each general staff position at USQ is identified as belonging to a specified job function and stream with clearly defined knowledge, skills and abilities required at each level within the particular grouping.
+A functional job stream is a grouping of the major corporate functions across positions at the University involving work that is functionally of the same nature, but requiring different skill and responsibility levels across roles within the particular grouping.
+Where applicable, each professional staff position at USQ is identified as belonging to a specified functional job stream with clearly defined knowledge, skills and abilities required at each level within the particular grouping.

 USQ's structure is based on organisational sections as the primary foundations of the structure, with the functional job stream as the disciplinary/personal/career development pathway for individuals through the organisation, as well as being the mechanism that ensures progressive corporate improvement and increased organisational capability and capacity.
 The functional job stream concept has implications for position descriptions, recruitment, induction, training and development, performance management, career progression and reward and recognition initiatives.

 A number of groups of functional job streams have been identified at USQ, including:

 - Outreach and Engagement

 - Information Technology